What We Say Says Something About Us: Guarding hearts And Words

 The heart is deceitful above all things and beyond cure.
 Who can understand it?
 Jeremiah 17:9

 Our heart (our mind, emotions, intellect, and will) is habitually dishonest and misleading.
-It’s continual cry is to have it’s own way.
-Often the ugly cries of our cheating hearts builds up inside us and makes us so uncomfortable that the pressure of our heart is released in the words we say!
+Its continual cry is to have its own way.
+Often, the ugly cries of our cheating hearts build up inside us and make us so uncomfortable that the pressure of our hearts is released in the words we say!
 I call that word vomit.
 It’s a graphic word picture of our sick hearts!

 Even if we are children of God, our hearts remain a constant problem.
 We must be aware of that.